Aliases for FGF2 Gene

 GeneCards Summary for FGF2 Gene

 FGF2 (Fibroblast Growth Factor 2) is a Protein Coding gene.
-Diseases associated with FGF2 include Corneal Neovascularization and Chronic Ulcer Of Skin.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Diseases associated with FGF2 include Corneal Neovascularization and Kaposi Sarcoma.
+Among its related pathways are RET signaling and MET promotes cell motility.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and heparin binding.
 An important paralog of this gene is FGF1.

 UniProtKB/Swiss-Prot Summary for FGF2 Gene

 Acts as a ligand for FGFR1, FGFR2, FGFR3 and FGFR4 (PubMed:8663044).
 Also acts as an integrin ligand which is required for FGF2 signaling (PubMed:28302677).
 Binds to integrin ITGAV:ITGB3 (PubMed:28302677).
 Plays an important role in the regulation of cell survival, cell division, cell differentiation and cell migration (PubMed:8663044, PubMed:28302677).
 Functions as a potent mitogen in vitro (PubMed:1721615, PubMed:3964259, PubMed:3732516).
 Can induce angiogenesis (PubMed:23469107, PubMed:28302677).
 Mediates phosphorylation of ERK1/2 and thereby promotes retinal lens fiber differentiation (PubMed:29501879).